bvermeulen/Django/readme.md

 - Requirements are listed in requirements.txt:

 ## Environment variables
-Environment variables are give in the file .env and for obvious readons is not provided.
+Environment variables are give in the file `.env` and for obvious reasons is not provided.
 Following settings must be given:
 ```
 SECRET_KEY =
 LOG_FILE =